-- (5) An operator must, before making or remaking a safety management plan for any relevant operating plant the operator operates or proposes to operate, have regard to any reasonable provisions for the plan proposed by the tenement holder that relate to relevant activities for the plant. - (6) However, the obligation under subsection (5) applies only to the extent the provisions are commercially and technically feasible for the operator or any relevant petroleum tenure holder. - (7) If an operator makes a safety management plan for relevant operating plant that includes provisions proposed by the tenement holder, the operator must- - (a) give the tenement holder an overview of the safety management plan; and - (b) lodge a notice stating any provisions proposed under subsection (5) and whether they were included in the plan. - (8) In this section-
+- (5) An operator must, before making or remaking a safety management plan for any relevant operating plant the operator operates or proposes to operate, have regard to any reasonable provisions for the plan proposed by the tenement holder that relate to relevant activities for the plant. - (6) However, the obligation under subsection (5) applies only to the extent the provisions are commercially and technically feasible for the operator or any relevant petroleum tenure holder. - (7) If an operator makes a safety management plan for relevant operating plant that includes provisions proposed by the tenement holder, the operator must- - (a) give the tenement holder an overview of the safety management plan; and remaking, a safety management plan, includes an amendment or remaking of the plan of a type required under section 678.

+- (b) lodge a notice stating any provisions proposed under subsection (5) and whether they were included in the plan. - (8) In this section-